wehlutyk/thesis/content/4-discussion.md

 RT proposes that inferential communication is based on a cost-reward comparison of possible conclusions that derive from a speaker's utterance.
 Indeed, a given utterance (or non-linguistic communicative act) in a given context can lead a listener to any number of conclusions about the world.
-Each of those conclusions about the world can matter more or less to the listener (RT formulates this as the positivity of the cognitive effect created by the conclusion), and is also more or less costly to derive from the speaker's utterance and its context (processing cost in RT terminology).
+Each of those conclusions about the world can matter more or less to the listener (RT formulates this as the strength of the contextual effects created by the conclusion), and is also more or less costly to derive from the speaker's utterance and its context (processing cost in RT terminology).
 A conclusion that matters more to the listener achieves higher relevance, and conversely a higher processing cost will lower the relevance realised by a conclusion.
 These two dimensions let listeners order the conclusions that can be derived from a speaker's utterance based on their (context- and listener-dependent) relevance.
 For instance, hearing that Sperber or Wilson's train to work is one minute late is less relevant to them (because it matters less) than hearing that their train is late by a half hour.
-Conversely, a public announcement stating that their train is late provides a more relevant conclusion (because perceptually more available and thus easier to derive) than the same conclusion derived from a conversation overheard between the people sitting next to them (processing costs can also be inferential, not necessarily perceptual).
+Conversely, a public announcement stating that their train is late provides a more relevant conclusion (because easier to derive) than the same conclusion derived through more deductive effort from bits of a conversation overheard between the people sitting next to them.
 A central claim of RT is that evolution has shaped human cognition in such a way that people automatically and easily perform this derivation and comparison process on all the stimuli they perceive, picking out those among the myriad available which maximise relevance.
 The Cognitive Principle of Relevance expresses this claim:
 "Human cognition tends to be geared to the maximization of relevance" [@wilson_relevance_2004 p.
 610].

 @wilson_relevance_2004 then define inferential communication as consisting of two elements.
-An *informative intention*, that is the intention of a speaker to inform an audience of something, and a *communicative intention*, that is the speaker's intention to inform the audience of their informative intention.
+An *informative intention*, that is the intention of a speaker to inform an audience of something (more precisely, to make certain assumptions more, or less, manifest to the listener), and a *communicative intention*, that is the speaker's intention to inform the audience of their informative intention.
 In other words, inferential communication happens whenever the speaker says (or does) something in order to make her audience recognise that she wants to convey X.
 The meaning is successfully understood when the audience recognises the speaker's informative intention, that is when the audience recognises that the speaker wants to convey X (note that X itself might not be conveyed if the audience does not trust the speaker -- the communication event is nonetheless successful, since the intention to convey X was recognised).
-Most often, the speaker does this by making an ostensive communication act (e.g. pointing, staring, or saying something that attracts the audience's attention) which signals to the audience that there is something relevant to attend to.
+Most often, the speaker does this by making an ostensive communication act (e.g. pointing, staring, or saying something that attracts the audience's attention) which signals to the audience that there is something worth processing to attend to.
 Indeed, ostensive stimuli create in the audience an automatic expectation for relevance, as the audience looks for the reason for which the speaker is attracting their attention.
 More precisely, RT posits that the audience automatically expects the stimulus to be *optimally* relevant;
 in the theory's terminology, this is formulated as the Communicative Principle of Relevance: